The DAVE is an immersive projection environment, a four-sided CAVE.

 The second important part is motion parallax with the help of head tracking.
 Depending on the user's eye positions, the image is rendered from the according view.
 As an example, the user can just move his head sideways to look around a corner of the virtual world.
 Our self developed optical tracking system uses infrared lights and cameras that can see little retroreflective marker balls.
 With triangulation their 3D positions can be measured.
 A fixed constellation of markers enables identification and measuring the orientation of an object.

 We use 8 render PCs and one controlling server, one file server and another PC for the optical tracking.
-Our projectors are the F1+ from projectiondesign with a 1400x1050 resolution.
-They were modified by our technical partner, the company Digital Image for time interlaced stereo.
+Our projectors are the F35 AS3D from projection design with a 1920x1200 resolution.
+They include the XPort DCC120 module for time interlaced stereo.
 For interaction we mostly use a wireless joystick, equipped with markers.

 We mostly use viewers for interactive exploration of architectural models or user interface prototypes for demonstration purposes.
 We also developped a furniture placement tool for a virtual house.
 Mainly we use either our own davelib or the scene graph library OpenSG to facilitate software development or porting existing applications.